piercef256/piercef256/README.md

-- 👋 Hi, I’m @piercef256
+- 👋 Hi, I’m Pierce
-- 👀 I’m interested in ...
+- 👀 I’m interested in web dev
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more node.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on fun projects!
-- 📫 How to reach me ...
+- 📫 How to reach me NA

 <!---
 piercef256/piercef256 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.